risk-first/website/practices/Estimates.md

  - The developer and the client likely don't agree on exactly what X is, and any description of it is inadequate anyway ([Invisibility Risk](Communication-Risk#invisibility-risk)).
  - The developer has a less-than-complete understanding of the environment he will be delivering X in ([Complexity Risk](Complexity-Risk) and [Map And Territory Risk](Map-And-Territory-Risk)).
- - The developer has some vague ideas about how to do X, but he'll need to try out various approaches until he finds something that works ([Boundary Risk](Boundary-Risk) and [Learning-Curve Risk](Communication-Risk#learning-curve-risk)).
+ - The developer has some vague ideas about how to do X, but he'll need to try out various approaches until he finds something that works ([Boundary Risk](Boundary-Risk) and [Learning Curve Risk](Communication-Risk#learning-curve-risk)).
  - The developer has no idea what [Hidden Risk](Glossary#hidden-risk) will surface when he starts work on it.
  - The developer has no idea what will happen if he takes too long and misses the date by a day/week/month/year ([Schedule Risk](Scarcity-Risk#schedule-risk)).